AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-iceberg-cdc-pipelines.md

 **Choosing the Kafka topic structure.** Each Debezium connector produces events for a specific database table.
 The event schema includes the before and after row images and the operation type.
 For Iceberg pipelines, the most common pattern is one Kafka topic per source table, with a Flink consumer reading each topic and writing to a corresponding Iceberg table.

 **Snapshot mode.** The first time Debezium connects to a source database, it takes a full snapshot of existing data before streaming CDC events.
 For large tables (millions of rows), the snapshot can take hours.
 The Iceberg target table must be empty or handle idempotent writes from the snapshot before receiving streaming events.
-The `snapshot.mode` configuration in Debezium controls this behavior—`initial` snapshots first and then streams, while `never` only streams ongoing changes.
+The `snapshot.mode` configuration in Debezium controls this behavior, `initial` snapshots first and then streams, while `never` only streams ongoing changes.

 ```json
 {